Overview

 We fund the following types of organizations:

-- National organizations that mobilize and support individuals and groups to use participatory media practices and platforms to express and organize themselves for social change.
+• National organizations that mobilize and support grassroots communities to use civic media and narrative change strategies to express and organize themselves for social change.

-- Organizations and activities that support the infrastructure for and contribute to learning and innovation in the use of participatory media practices for social change.
+• Organizations and activities that support the infrastructure for and contribute to learning and innovation in the field of civic media.

 Journalism & Media in Chicago